-As the Director of Faculty Grants, Amy supports faculty seeking grants, fellowships, and other funding opportunities in support of their research, creative pursuits, and teaching.
-Additionally, Amy chairs F&M's Grant-Related Institutional Policies and Procedures (GRIPP) Working Group.
+As the Director of Faculty Grants and Compliance Resourcing, Amy provides individualized and active support to faculty seeking grants, fellowships, and other funding opportunities in support of their research, creative pursuits, and teaching.

-Amy holds professional certifications as a Certified Research Administrator (CRA), and as a Grant Professional Certified (GPC).
-She is a member of the Chautauqua Leadership Network (CLN), having completed CLN's leadership training program in 2004, and serves on the board of the Collegiate Association for the Research of Principles and on the editorial board of the Journal of Research Administration.
+In addition to research administration related service, Amy is a member of the Chautauqua Leadership Network (CLN), having completed CLN's leadership training program in 2004, and serves on the the board for the National Collegiate Association for the Research of Principles (CARP) as the chair of the Board Development and the Fundraising and Advancement committees.

 Poster.
 Mini-Grant Writing: A Project-Based, Collaborative, Student-Centered Pedagogical Tool.
 Presentation at the 2010 SUNY Fredonia Teaching and Learning Conference, Fredonia, NY.
 August 16, 2010.

 Poster.
 Building a Winning Team: Connecting the Office of Sponsored Programs with Curriculum and Instruction’s Graduate Course EDU 636: Issues, Trends and Research in Elementary Social Studies.
 Presentation (co-author Jill Marshall, Ph.D.) at the 2009 Society of Research Administrators (SRA) International Annual Meeting, Seattle, WA.
 October 17-21, 2009.